learningequality/ka-lite/docs/usermanual/userman_admin.rst

 By registering your device with FLE, you can sync data back with our central data hub.
 This is useful for many reasons:

     #.
-Project administrator can manage user accounts and view usage data from afar, without the need to physically visit the offline device.
+The Project administrator can manage user accounts and view usage data from afar, without the need to physically visit the offline device.
     #.
 Syncing back usage data can inform the FLE team of multiple users in a certain geographic region, and we can connect people that might be able to help one another.
     #.
 It helps FLE and our partners understand where and how the software is being used, so we can keep adding features that support you!